manish381364/Quizy/README.md

 1. Join Quiz

 When user is successfully signed in user can start using app.
-User can start with joining  quiz by clicking on join button whree user will prompted to enter a unique joining ID which is shared by the questtion paper setter who has set the question paper.
+User can start with joining  quiz by clicking on join button where user will prompted to enter a unique joining ID which is shared by the question paper setter who has set the question paper.
 If the joing ID is valid then user can enter their Enrollment no. Name/ID Unique credentials and start with quiz.

 JOIN QUIZ ACTIVITY